Distributed Neural Representation for Reactive in situ Visualization

+To maintain the continuity of the neural representation across partition boundaries during training, we employ two main techniques.
+Firstly, we incorporate a single layer of ghost cells into the training process.
+Ghost cells are one or more layers of grid cells surrounding the external boundary of the local partition, as highlighted in \Cref{fig:sample-distribution}A. Owned by one process but replicated across adjacent ones, they provide accurate boundary information for each local data partition.
+Notably, these cells are typically precomputed in data-distributed simulations and visualization infrastructures, thus eliminating the need for extra interprocess communications.

+Secondly, an additional $L1$ loss that prioritizes the continuity of the neural representation on partition boundaries is incorporated, referred to as the boundary loss.
+The boundary loss is calculated by drawing samples from half Gaussian distributions centered on volume domain boundaries, as shown in \Cref{fig:sample-distribution}B. The sampling probability density function is:

+where $X_i \in [0,1]$ is one of the three components from the sampled coordinate $X$, $\sigma$ is the standard deviation that controls the spread of samples, and $C = {6\sigma\sqrt{2\pi}}$ is the normalization factor.
+Consequently, the overall loss $L$ is a weighted sum:

-where $X_{\text{Uniform}}$ and $Y_{\text{Uniform}}$ are the reference and predicted volume values obtained from uniformly sampling the data, and $X_{\text{Bound}}$ and $Y_{\text{Bound}}$ are the ground truth and predicted volume values at the partition boundaries. $\lambda$ is a weighting factor that controls the influence of the boundary term on the overall loss.
+where $X_{\text{Uni}}$ and $Y_{\text{Uni}}$ are the reference and predicted volume values obtained from uniform samples, and $X_{\text{Bound}}$ and $Y_{\text{Bound}}$ are values from aforementioned boundary samples. $\lambda$ is a weighting factor that controls the influence of the boundary term on the overall loss.
+In \Cref{fig:boundary-comparison}, we highlight the effect of boundary loss on training accuracy.
+We calculate the total loss $L$ by first drawing $(1 - \lambda)N_{batch}$ uniform samples and $\lambda N_{batch}$ boundary samples.
+Then we perform data interpolation using these samples.
+Finally we compute $L$ as a standard unweighted $L1$ loss.
+This modification ensures that DVNR consistently draw $N_{batch}$ training samples per iteration, rendering the training cost unaffected by the value of $\lambda$. \tvcg{We determine the value of $\lambda$ and $\sigma$ through a parameter study in \Cref{dvnr:sec:ablation_boundary_loss}.}

-\qw{To maximize the use of the input range of each local neural network,} a global coordinate is first converted into the relative coordinate of a data partition and then normalized to the range of $[0,1]^3$. \qw{To ensure consistent neural network optimizations, different data partitions are also normalized using the same maximum and minimum values.}

-In \Cref{fig:weight-study} we perform a parameter search to study the effectiveness of the weighting factor $\lambda$.
-We found that the existence of the boundary connectivity loss can significantly increase the data accuracy across the partition boundary.
-However, as the weight increases, we see a diminishing effect and a negative impact on the overall reconstruction quality.
-We believe that the sweet spot for $\lambda$ is 0.5 and we use this value in this paper.
-In \Cref{fig:boundary-comparison} we show a more detailed comparison between $\lambda=0.5$ and $\lambda=0.0$ (\ie no boundary connectivity loss).